 “Submit to the moment and feel a part of the cosmos, and everything and everyone in it.” – The Meditation Bible by Madonna Gauding

 I was not into meditating when I sat outside to begin my star-gazing meditation.
-But, the cool night air was refreshing and enticing.
-Searching for peace and quiet, I had waited until 1:30 a.m. to do this meditation.
+But the cool night air was refreshing and enticing.
+So, searching for peace and quiet, I waited until 1:30 a.m. to do this meditation.
 I was hoping that my neighbors would either be in bed or working so that I could have a peaceful meditation, but I was wrong.

-My newest neighbor to the North was outside conversing quietly while one of his buddies was doing tricks on his skateboard.
-Then, in the distant, another explosion sounded in celebration of Michigan’s newest law (or lack thereof) on fireworks.
-There was so much noise, but despite these distractions I was able to gaze into the night sky.
+My newest neighbor was outside conversing quietly while one of his buddies was doing tricks on his skateboard.
+Then, another explosion sounded in the distance celebrating Michigan’s most recent law (or lack thereof) on fireworks.
+There was so much noise, but despite these distractions, I was able to gaze into the night sky.
 I did not see any shooting stars, but I did get a view of an airplane or two flying overhead.

-My worries and fears are still here, but I feel a bit more relaxed.
-I don’t know why or how meditation does it, but staring up into the stars brings me instant comfort and relaxation!
+My worries and fears are still here, but I feel more relaxed.
+I don’t know why or how meditation does it, but staring up at the stars brings me instant comfort and relaxation!